 In addition to the license requirements specified below, the selected candidates will possess qualifications that include:

 - Expertise in empirically validated psychological interventions for both individual and group therapy pertaining to a broad range of behavioral and psychosocial issues.

 - Familiarity with psychological interventions related to preventative care and behavioral medicine, in particular related to diabetic care models, obesity, and health-risk behaviors.

 - Previous clinical responsibilities to include psychological testing, diagnosis, crisis intervention, as well as brief individual and group psychotherapy.

-- Qualified to supervise psychology trainees.
+- Qualified to supervise psychology postdoctoral fellows.

 - Knowledge of social service agencies, state regulations, and APA standards as they relate to client treatment, patient rights, and client/patient confidentiality.